Meetoul/android_device_Unihertz_Jelly2/docs/HOW-TO-INSTALL.md

 4. In TWRP select `Wipe > Advanced Wipe`.
 5. Tick `Dalvik / ART Cache`, `Cache`, `Data`, `Internal Storage`.
 6. Swipe the slider on the bottom to the right to confirm. (**THIS WILL WIPE ALL DATA!**)

+### Using sideload method

-7. Go back to the home screen and select `Advanced > ADB Sideload`.
+1. From home screen select `Advanced > ADB Sideload`.
-8. Swipe the slider on the bottom to the right to confirm.
+2. Swipe the slider on the bottom to the right to confirm.
-9. Run `adb sideload lineage-17.1-XXX-UNOFFICIAL-YYY.zip` from your PC.
+3. Run `adb sideload lineage-17.1-XXX-UNOFFICIAL-YYY.zip` from your PC.
-10. Wait for the process to finish.
+4. Wait for the process to finish.
 The recovery might prompt something about verification failure, just ignore it and continue anyway.

+### Using SD card

+1. Run `adb push lineage-17.1-XXX-UNOFFICIAL-YYY.zip /external_sd` on your PC or transfer the file beforehand onto your SD card.
+2. From home screen select `Install`.
+3. Use `Select Storage` to switch to your SD card.
+4. Select the previously transfered file.
+5. Swipe the slider on the bottom to the right to confirm.

+### Finishing up

-11. (Optional) At this point, you can then sideload the latest Magisk and/or OpenGAPPS Nano at your will.
+1. (Optional) At this point, you can then install the latest Magisk and/or OpenGAPPS Nano at your will.
 Note that the size of the system partition might only be enough for the "nano" variant of OpenGAPPS.
 If installing Magisk / OpenGAPPS fails, you can try rebooting into recovery again in advanced menus, then try installing them again.
-12. Select `Reboot System` to reboot into LineageOS and enjoy.
+2. Select `Reboot System` to reboot into LineageOS and enjoy.
 Note that Magisk might cause your device to boot loop once or twice but it will eventually boot.